 Finally, I arrived at the entrance and set my eyes upon the giant granite peak.
-At 370 meters high (1,214 feet), it would be a long walk to the top.
+At 370 meters high (1,214 feet), it’s a long walk to the top.

 Let me preface this by clarifying that “climbing” Sigiriya does not require ropes and carabiners.
 It requires comfortable shoes and strong quads.
 It’s the extended stairs workout that you never wanted but are glad you did in the end.

 The entire climb is stairs.
 (I know what you’re thinking.
 “As opposed to what, Marissa?
 A giant rock elevator?”)
 There are stairs cut out of rock.
 Spiral staircases.
 Rickety metal stairs bolted straight into the sheer rock face that give a little under your weight.
 30 minutes of straight stairs that will set your quads on fire and sculpt your glutes to glorious perfection.